Gxllii/Gxllii.github.io/_pages/about.md

 **We are looking for self-motivated students in deep learning systems and compilers.
 Please send me an email with your CV if interested.**

 # 🔥 News
+- *2024.07*: 🎉 Thanks for the support of [CCF-Tencent Open Fund][111] for our research on optimizing LLM operators.
 - *2024.01*: 🎉 Our work on characterizing DNN batching systems is accepted by [TBench][110].
 - *2023.11*: 🎉 LoWino is accepted by [TACO (CCF-A)][108].
 - *2023.11*: 🎉 MikPoly is conditionally accepted by [ASPLOS 2024 (CCF-A)][999].